razamehar/Predicting-Bank-Customer-Churn/README.md

 # Predicting Bank Customer Churn
 This project aims to predict bank customer churn using a dataset derived from the Bank Customer Churn Prediction dataset available on Kaggle.
 The dataset used in this project has been generated from a deep learning model trained on the original dataset, resulting in feature distributions that are similar but not identical to the original data.
 Additionally, synthetic data has been generated separately from the Kaggle data to address class imbalance using an oversampling technique called SMOTE.

+The final model was trained using XGBoost and deployed on AWS SageMaker.
+The trained model was stored in an S3 bucket, enabling scalable and production-ready predictions.

 # Analysis Steps:
 ## Univariate Analysis:
 - Visualizing Categorical Features such as geography and gender